The Flintstones: On the Rocks

-The Flintstones: On the Rocks is a 2001 American animated made-for-television comedy-drama film featuring characters from The Flintstones franchise.
-Co-directed by Chris Savino and David Smith, it was dedicated to Hoyt Curtin (longtime Hanna-Barbera conductor and composer) and William Hanna (creator of The Flintstones and founder of Hanna-Barbera Productions with partner Joseph Barbera).
-It premiered on November 3, 2001 on Cartoon Network.
+The Flintstones: On the Rocks is a 2001 American animated made-for-television comedy-drama film based on the 1960s Hanna-Barbera series The Flintstones.
+Directed by David Smith and Chris Savino, the film was intended to emulate the format of the series' first two seasons by featuring humor distinctly more mature and aimed at older audiences than the later seasons, and focuses more on the relationships between the original core cast of Fred Flintstone, Barney Rubble, Wilma Flintstone and Betty Rubble.
+In the film, the Rubbles are prompted to take Fred and Wilma to Rockapulco for their anniversary vacation, in an attempt to rekindle their troubled marriage.
+Once there however, Fred and Wilma both find themselves tempted in other directions.
 In addition to the show's traditional animation style, the film also utilizes stop-motion animation.

-It is the only Flintstones production by Cartoon Network Studios after Hanna-Barbera was absorbed into Warner Bros.
-Animation on March 12, 2001 (Warner Bros. later re-acquired Cartoon Network Studios from Turner Broadcasting System, reuniting Cartoon Network Studios with Warner Bros.
-Animation, on March 4, 2019).
-In format, the film was intended to emulate the first two seasons of the 1960s series, distinctly more mature and aimed at older audiences than later seasons, and therefore chose to focus more on the relationships between the original core cast of Fred, Barney, Wilma and Betty.
-The Rubbles are prompted to take Fred and Wilma to Rockapulco for their anniversary vacation, in an attempt to rekindle their troubled marriage.
-However, while there, Fred and Wilma both find themselves tempted in other directions.

-Since its original broadcast, On the Rocks has not been released on home video, though bootleg copies exist via various sources as of 2024.
+Premiering on Cartoon Network on November 3, 2001, The Flintstones: On the Rocks was dedicated to longtime Hanna-Barbera conductor and composter Hoyt Curtin and The Flintstones co-creator and Hanna-Barbera co-founder William Hanna.
+It is the first and only Flintstones production by Cartoon Network Studios after Hanna-Barbera was absorbed into Warner Bros.
+Animation on March 12, 2001.
+Since its original broadcast, The Flintstones: On the Rocks has not been released officially on home video, though bootleg copies exist via various sources as of 2010.

 Plot

 Fred and Wilma Flintstone visit a family therapist to try to fix their faltering marriage.
-Wilma is growing tired of Fred's attitude, especially while Barney and Betty are enjoying a happy life well into their marriage.
+Wilma is growing tired of Fred's attitude, especially while Barney and Betty Rubble are enjoying a happy life well into their marriage.
 Their session ends with a physical altercation between the two.
 On Fred and Wilma's anniversary, which they both forgot, the Rubbles arrange a trip to Rockapulco in an attempt to save the Flintstones' marriage.

 Shortly after their arrival, a thief, Xavier, steals a diamond from a jewelry store and is chased by the guard into the same hotel the Flintstones and Rubbles are staying at.
 In the ensuing chaos, Xavier's bag is switched with Wilma's, and that's when he immediately begins plotting to get the diamond back.
 At first, things do not improve between Fred and Wilma, to the point that Wilma lashes out at Fred and nearly decides to divorce him, but when she stumbles across the diamond in her suitcase and, assuming that Fred bought it as a surprise present, she quickly makes up with him.
 Capitalizing on the circumstances, Fred goes along with the charade, but finds that their newfound passion is short-lived, as Fred's demeanor slowly puts Wilma off again.
 While spying on Wilma, Xavier notices this and masquerades as a suave Englishman in order to seduce Wilma by inviting her to dinner.
 Wilma accepts the invitation and spends time with Xavier.